 Caffeine-free teas are great, especially if it’s just an infusion of leaves in hot water.
 It doesn’t matter whether it’s herbal, black, green or chamomile; hot or cold—tea is just about as hydrating as water.
 Tea is also packed with antioxidants.
 While the best option might be to avoid caffeine in general (it’s a diuretic, meaning it dehydrates), drinking even regular tea in moderation will help you reach your daily goal.
 Check out more incredible health benefits of green tea.

 Coconut water boasts 95 per cent water content, which is better than fruit juice.
 It’s also typically healthier than juices and sports drinks when it comes to sugar content and added ingredients, but be sure to check the label.
 (Here’s how to read nutrition labels like a pro.)

 Sneaky fact: Some liquids can actually work against your hydration goals.
 Make sure you’re not reaching for any of these beverages next time you’re thirsty—they only dehydrate your body!

 Soft drinks often contain caffeine, which is a culprit for dehydration; tons of sugar and sodium; and it’s bad for your bones and teeth, too.
-Although just about anything in moderation is fine, grabbing a Diet Coke when you’re thirsty might not do much to help.
-Swap out soda for sparkling water if you love that carbonation while still giving your body the fluids it needs!
+Although just about anything in moderation is fine, grabbing a diet cola when you’re thirsty might not do much to help.
+Swap out soda for sparkling water if you love that carbonation while still giving your body the fluids it needs.
 (Find out exactly how sugar is making you sick.)

 Consuming any kind of liquor removes water from your tissues, meaning you have to drink even more water to offset the effects.
 As a general rule of thumb, the higher the alcohol content, the more dehydrating your drink is.
 If you want to avoid dehydration, have a low-alcohol light beer.